This site (mcsw.ee) is run by Darren McSweeney.

 As members of the Australian community, Australian Public Service (APS) employees have the right to participate in public and political debate.

-The social media policy of the Departmement of Human Services states:
+The social media policy of Services Australia states:

 We support employees who choose to use social media in their capacity as private citizens, without intrusion.
 While acting as private citizens, APS employees enjoy most* of the same rights to participate in the political life of the community as other citizens.